MindustryGame/wiki-testing/docs/modding/migrationv6.md

 If you are a plugin or mod developer for 5.0, you may have noticed that your content no longer functions correctly in 6.0.
 This is due to numerous internal changes and additions, which will be documented here.

+## General Changes

+### Minimum Game Version

+All mods must now specify `minGameVersion` with a value of "105" or above to be loaded.
+This is to ensure that outdated mods do not get loaded.
+Simply add `minGameVersion: "113"` to your `mod.hjson` file.

 ## Name Changes

 ### mindustry.plugin.Plugin -> mindustry.mod.Plugin